New flexible versions of extended generalized Pareto model for count data: Modeling framework

 However, applying the GPD to discrete data can be problematic, as noted by \citet{hitz_davis_samorodnitsky_2024}.
 They suggested that for an integer-valued random variable $Y$, the tail distribution can be better approximated by discretizing the CDF \eqref{CDFGPD} for large $u$. \answer{ \begin{mydefinition} Let $Y$ be an integer-valued random variable and $u$ be a sufficiently high threshold.
 The discrete distribution is defined as

-with $\beta>0$ and $\xi\ge 0$.
-The distribution given in \eqref{DGPD} is known as the DGPD and has been explored in the literature from different perspectives; see, for instance, \citet[and references therein]{hitz_davis_samorodnitsky_2024}. \end{mydefinition} } A notable drawback of the DGPD is its reliance on observations exceeding a certain threshold, which imposes an artificial dichotomy on the data (i.e., values are classified as either above or below the threshold).
+with $\beta>0$ and $\xi\ge 0$, \answerRrR{the $\mathcal{F}(.;\beta,\xi)$ is the CDF of GPD defined in \eqref{CDFGPD}.} The distribution given in \eqref{DGPD} is known as the DGPD and has been explored in the literature from different perspectives; see, for instance, \citet[and references therein]{hitz_davis_samorodnitsky_2024}. \end{mydefinition} } A notable drawback of the DGPD is its reliance on observations exceeding a certain threshold, which imposes an artificial dichotomy on the data (i.e., values are classified as either above or below the threshold).
 This threshold selection can be complex, particularly with datasets containing many tied values.
 In contrast, some continuous extreme value models aim to avoid the need of threshold selection by modeling the entire range of data \citep{frigessi2002dynamic,carreau2009hybrid,macdonald2011flexible,papastathopoulos2013extended,naveau2016modeling,stein:2021}

 A noteworthy extension to GPD proposed by \citet{papastathopoulos2013extended} incorporates an additional shape parameter without affecting the tail behavior.
 Additional shape parameter stabilized the threshold estimation for the GPD parameter, allowing a lower threshold to be chosen.
 In addition to modeling the lower tail and the bulk of the distribution, \citet{naveau2016modeling} identified two conditions to ensure compliance with the EVT.
 The transition between the two tails on $[0,1]$ can take various forms.
 We follow the footsteps of \citet{naveau2016modeling} to develop a model for an entire range of discrete data.
 They use the idea of integral transformation to simulate GPD random draws, i.e. $\mathcal{F}_{\beta,\xi}^{-1}( U),$ where $U\sim\mathcal{U}(0,1)$ represents a uniformly distributed random variable on $(0,1)$ and $\mathcal{F}_{\beta,\xi}^{-1}$ denotes the inverse of the CDF \eqref{CDFGPD}.
 Based on this, we can construct a family of distributions for the random variables